evanwill/workshop-template-b/content/3-lesson.md

 At the top of each page is "YML front matter" used to configure the page.
 Use these options:

+- `nav:` add the text you want to appear in the the header and footer navigation.
+    - Alternatively, use `nav: true` to use the page's `title:` value for the nav text.
-- to include a page in the header and footer navigation, add `nav:` push the text you want to appear to the file's yml front matter.
-Alternatively, add `nav: true` to use the page's `title:` value.
-All pages with a `nav` value will appear in the top-bar, sorted by order of filenames.
+    - Do not include `nav` if you do not want the page to appear in the nav elements.
+    - All pages with a `nav` value will appear in the header and footer navigation, sorted by order of filenames.
 For simplicity use leading numbers in the lesson page filenames to create correct order.
 - `title:` value will appear as `h1` at the top of the page.
 - `topics:` will appear as a small feature below the title (optional).
 - `description:` will appear as an indented text block below the title (optional).
 This gives you a chance to summarize the section contents.